interledgerjs/ilp/docs/README.template.md

 #### The ILP Client does:

-* Generate payment requests on the receiving side, including handling [Crypto Condition](https://github.com/interledger/rfcs/tree/master/0002-crypto-conditions) generation and fulfillment*
+* Generate payment requests on the receiving side, including handling [Crypto Condition](https://github.com/interledger/rfcs/tree/master/0002-crypto-conditions) generation and fulfillment
 * Pay for payment requests on the sending side*
 * Quote and send payments through multiple ledger types (this library extends the functionality of [`ilp-core`](https://github.com/interledger/js-ilp-core))

-*See note on [Request/Response Flow](#request-response-flow) below

 #### The ILP Client does **not** handle: